 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gallaway has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gallaway has few renters and college students.
 But the biggest reason it is quieter in Gallaway than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gallaway may be for you.

-As is often the case in a small city, Gallaway doesn't have a public transportation system that people use for their commute.
+Gallaway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gallaway in 2022 was $16,702, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $66,808 for a family of four.
 Gallaway also has one of the higher rates of people living in poverty in the nation, with 38.28% of its population below the federal poverty line.